nmerris/Movie-Bot-5K-Android/README.md

 # moviebot5000-clean
-Please check out the Wiki for this repository!
+<a href="https://github.com/nmerris/moviebot5000-clean/wiki">Please check out my Wiki for this repository!</a>
-<a href="http://www.w3schools.com">Visit W3Schools</a>